fluid-project/infusion-docs/src/documents/IoCAPI.md

 * `path {String|Array of String}` Path where the new component is to be constructed, represented as a string or array of segments
 * `options {Object}` Top-level options supplied to the component - must at the very least include a field `type` holding the component's type.
-Note that these are expressed in the currently hypothetical [post-FLUID-5750](https://issues.fluidproject.org/browse/FLUID-5750) format with `type` alongside the component's options rather than at a higher nested level as is currently required in local configuration supplied as [subcomponents](SubcomponentDeclaration.md).
+Note that these are expressed in the future-compatible [post-FLUID-5750](https://issues.fluidproject.org/browse/FLUID-5750) format with `type` alongside the component's options rather than at a higher nested level as is currently required in local configuration supplied as [subcomponents](SubcomponentDeclaration.md).
 * `instantiator {Instantiator}` [optional] The instantiator holding the component to be created - if blank, the [global instantiator](#fluid-globalinstantiator) will be used